Xstrata: Relationship with Glencore

 When Mick Davis was appointed CEO of Xstrata in 2001, Glencore controlled 40% of Xstrata stock.
 Xstrata had the option of using Glencore as a marketing agent.
 In 2006, Glencore leaders Willy Strothotte and Ivan Glasenberg were on the board of Xstrata, which Strothotte chaired.

 In June 2012, following a previous announcement of a merger between Glencore and Xstrata, the two companies began to reconsider the proposed retention package for their merger, due to shareholder opposition to a huge payout for executives.
 In total, 73 key executives stood to receive over GBP 170 million under the initial retention package.

 In July 2012, Xstrata announced that the Court Meeting originally scheduled for 12 July 2012 to approve the details of the merger between Xstrata and Glencore had been adjourned to 7 September 2012.
 After the merger with Glencore, the Xstrata CFO Trevor Reid announced that he would not continue to work as employee but as consultant.
 After 11 years of involvement, this marks a massive shift in the company's strategy and the group is entering a post-Reid era.

 The Xstrata name

-The Xstrata name, which evokes the activities of mining and extraction, was suggested in 1999 by John Lloyd of the British corporate identity consultancy Lloyd Northover.
+The Xstrata name, which evokes the activities of mining and extraction, was created in 1999 by John Lloyd of the British corporate identity consultancy Lloyd Northover.
 Glencore has also announced that they will no longer use the 'Xstrata' brand and it will be phased out.
 Glencore Xstrata plc is now Glencore plc.